BRIEF BIOGRAPHY ON JOHN R. BUCHTEL and The Griffin

 smile and words of cheer.

-as soon as his mother had done.
+as soon as his mother had gone.
 We hope he caught some fish; he caught what he deserved for his disobedience; surely his persistence deserved some recompense, too.

 The following story of Mr. Buchtel's determined will was told by Professor Carl F. Kolbe in an address on Founder's Day.
 1902: